jimbobding/Bar-Hop-UK/readme.md

 ### Special Thanks

-- I would like to give a special mention to all the people at Code Institute, in particular, the Tutor support team and my Mentor Aaron Sinnot.
+- I would like to give a special mention to all the people on slack and all the people Code Institute, in particular the Tutor support team and my Mentor Aaron Sinnot.

+### Disclaimer

+This app/site was made for a project for the second milestone project on  [Code Institue Course web devolpment course](https://courses.codeinstitute.net/program/FullstackWebDeveloper) by myself James Graham David.